 - are only meant for transport, not reheating and eating out of them

 What we, as customers, do at home with the styrofoam containers is really not the restaurant or takeout place’s responsibility.
-We tend to reheat the food right in the delivery container, since it’s easy, simple, and means we don’t have to wash any dishes afterwards.
+We tend to reheat the food right in the delivery container, since it’s easy, simple, and means we don’t have to wash any dishes afterward.

 But nowhere on the container does it explicitly state ‘please reheat this as is’.
 You may sometimes find containers that say they are microwave-safe, but that’s not very often and not the norm.

-We know, because we’ve been there are we had a place that we routinely bought stews and soups from.
+We know, because we’ve been there are we had a place where we routinely bought stews and soups from.
 And for quite some time, we reheated the soup in those containers, and we saw the edges start to soften a little.
 We stopped after doing some research, and after we noticed the containers never had that microwave-safe symbol on them.

 So it may be wise for you to do the same.
 Transfer your food into something safe, and do what you want to the food.
-If you’ve got any other food curiosities be sure to check the related articles below, we’re always adding more food facts to make your life that much easier.